benjsmyth/algorithms/sorting/README.md

 # Sorting algorithms
 A collection of common sorting algorithms.

-## Common methods
+## Shared methods
-Methods that are shared by algorithms are stored here and referenced in the appropriate subdirectories of this repository.
+Methods that are commonly used by sorting algorithms.

 ---
 ### `swap`